Collection and industry risks

 The corporate image of the HUGO BOSS Group is reflected in its perception by stakeholders such as customers, shareholders, suppliers and employees.
 Corporate communication is centrally coordinated by the corporate communication and investor relations departments.
 HUGO BOSS uses these interfaces to stay in continuous dialog with key interest groups.
 Compliance with laws, standards and guidelines, both within the Group and by suppliers is also regularly verified.
 Nevertheless, negative effects on the brand image and the Group’s reputation remain possible.
 Based on the measures taken, however, the effects on the Group’s net assets, financial position and results of operations are deemed minor.

-One of the core strategic measures of HUGO BOSS is to continue the expansion of the Group's own retail business.
+One of the core strategic measures of HUGO BOSS is to continue the expansion of the Group’s own retail business.
 Retail activities involve investment risks that arise in connection with the establishment and maintenance of stores, long-term leases and personnel expenses.
 This leads to an increase in fixed costs.
 However, it also widens the gross profit margin.
-To keep the risk of bad investments and unprofitable Group retail stores as low as possible, decisions on the opening and closing of stores are made centrally in consultation with the responsible regional director.
+To keep the risk of bad investments and unprofitable retail stores as low as possible, decisions on the opening and closing of stores are made centrally in consultation with the responsible regional director.
 Prior to opening new retail stores, all locations are thoroughly examined regarding their potential and comprehensive sales and development plans are prepared.
 Nevertheless, there is still a general risk that individual retail stores of the Group will fail to reach the originally budgeted sales targets and, in the worst case, that they might need to be closed.
 Group companies therefore have to submit a monthly report on the performance of their retail activities so that negative developments can be detected early and countermeasures taken.
 The investment risk is also mitigated by the standardized store concept used in all points of sale worldwide, which means that fixtures and fittings can be redeployed elsewhere if a store is closed.
 As part of general investment controlling activities, the value contribution of all other investments is also examined taking into account the risks involved.
-In light of the measures described above, the investment risk is deemed minor and unlikely to occur.
+Additional reductions of the value of depreciated property, plant and equipment and amortized intangible assets at the Group’s own retail stores level, other intangible assets with indefinite useful lives (key money) and goodwill that have to be made due to the results of impairment tests are the largest risk position in this area.
+Against the background of the measures described, investment risk is assessed as possible, but with a minor financial impact.
 Group management, Investment controlling